National Baseball Hall of Fame and Museum: Changes to Veterans Committee process

 The actions and composition of the Veterans Committee have been at times controversial, with occasional selections of contemporaries and teammates of the committee members over seemingly more worthy candidates.

 In 2001, the Veterans Committee was reformed to comprise the living Hall of Fame members and other honorees.
 The revamped Committee held three elections, in 2003 and 2007, for both players and non-players, and in 2005 for players only.
 No individual was elected in that time, sparking criticism among some observers who expressed doubt whether the new Veterans Committee would ever elect a player.
 The Committee members, most of whom were Hall members, were accused of being reluctant to elect new candidates in the hope of heightening the value of their own selection.
 After no one was selected for the third consecutive election in 2007, Hall of Famer Mike Schmidt noted, "The same thing happens every year.
 The current members want to preserve the prestige as much as possible, and are unwilling to open the doors."
 In 2007, the committee and its selection processes were again reorganized; the main committee then included all living members of the Hall, and voted on a reduced number of candidates from among players whose careers began in 1943 or later.
 Separate committees, including sportswriters and broadcasters, would select umpires, managers and executives, as well as players from earlier eras.

 In the first election to be held under the 2007 revisions, two managers and three executives were elected in December 2007 as part of the 2008 election process.
 The next Veterans Committee elections for players were held in December 2008 as part of the 2009 election process; the main committee did not select a player, while the panel for pre–World War II players elected Joe Gordon in its first and ultimately only vote.
 The main committee voted as part of the election process for inductions in odd-numbered years, while the pre-World War II panel would vote every five years, and the panel for umpires, managers, and executives voted as part of the election process for inductions in even-numbered years.

-Further changes to the Veterans Committee process were announced by the Hall on July 26, 2010, effective with the 2011 election.
+Further changes to the Veterans Committee process were announced by the Hall in July 2010, July 2016, and April 2022.

-All individuals eligible for induction but not eligible for BBWAA consideration were considered on a single ballot, grouped by the following eras in which they made their greatest contributions: